Research Topic

 Supervisor: Brian Young

 I am from Nanjing, China.
 I earned my BA in Economics and Applied Math (minoring in Political Science and Critical Theory) at Macalester College in Minnesota, USA, and completed an MPhil in Intellectual History at Oxford.
-My postgraduate research is largely a result of my (very personal) reflection and contemplation of the modern discipline of economics; though the most direct intellectual inspiration for my master's thesis is the final chapter of John Guillory's Cultural Capital, where Guillory constructed a genealogy of the convergence and divergence of economic and aesthetic values, which pointed toward a "sociology of judgement."
-More broadly, I am interested in the history of social science, philosophy of music, and Marx.
+My postgraduate research is largely a result of my (very personal) reflection and contemplation of the modern discipline of economics.
+More broadly, I am interested in the history and philosophy of social science, musicology, and critical theory.
 I do music amateurly.